 Joe Yogerst - 100 Parks 5000 Ideas...

 Joe Yogerst has come out with a book that everyone can enjoy.
 I love this guy!
 He's brilliant.
 Not only did he find a career that he loves -- but he started planning for it from the time he was a little boy reading those lovely yellow National Geographic magazines.
 How clever is that?

-You can spend hours reading this book -- and then you will go back and start all over.
+You can spend hours reading his 100 PARKS 500 IDEAS - WHERE TO GO, WHEN TO GO, WHAT TO SEE, WHAT TO DO -- and then you will go back and start all over.

 100 Parks 5000 Ideas is a fascinating adventure to 100 North America national, state and city parks.
 Each park is captured in glorious photos accompanied by fascinating stories and helpful travel ideas for planning your trip.
 There is park in this book for everyone -- whether you are in the mood for a scenic driver, a nature preserve, an archaeological experience, or just a place to sit on a rock and look out across a valley.

 It is a perfect gift book: birthdays, anniversaries, graduation, retirement.
 These are the places that should be on everyone's Joy List -- a list of places you should visit to fill your heart and mind with beauty.
 We all have to work -- not all of us have Joe's great job -- but in our every day lives if we have these parks to think about, these parks to remember, then life will be just that much sweeter.

 Fill your heart and mind with the glories of nature...

 We all have to be grateful for National Geographic which has led the way since its first publication in September 1888 to make people aware of the the need to preserve the natural treasures of this world...